Fact Sheet 32:

 Are there places where it is particularly risky to use a debit card?

 - Online transactions are risky because card information may be compromised at multiple points.
-Malware can steal data from your computer or other device, unsecured WiFi is subject to eavesdropping, and it can be difficult to assess secutity at the vendor's site.
+Malware can steal data from your computer or other device, unsecured Wi-Fi is subject to eavesdropping, and it can be difficult to assess security at the vendor's site.

 - Restaurants are high risk locations because servers generally must take your card to pay your check.
 While the card is out of your view, they can use a portable skimmer to copy the information from your card.

 As a practical matter, there really is no safe place to use a debit card.
-Breaches such as those experienced by Target in late 2013 can expose the information of millions of cardholders at thousands of retail locations.
+Massive data breaches such as those experienced by Target, Michaels, Home Depot, TJX (Marshalls and TJ Maxx) and Nieman Marcus have exposed the information of millions of cardholders at thousands of retail locations.

-When you use a credit card, you’re essentially taking out a loan.
-The merchant, going through the card network, electronically contacts your card issuer (usually a bank) to verify your account number, expiration date, and credit availability.
+When you use a credit card, a merchant, going through the card network, electronically contacts your card issuer (usually a bank) to verify your account number, expiration date, and credit availability.
 Once that information is verified, the card network authorizes the transaction.
 The merchant then is paid by the card network, and the card network collects the money from the card issuer, which bills you in your next statement.
 You can choose to pay the bill in full each month without interest or extend the payments over a number of months or even years while paying interest.

 - With credit cards and charge cards, you can buy now and pay for the goods and services later.
 Used with discipline, no-fee credit cards are basically free, 30-day loans.
 This allows users to hold onto money longer while earning interest on balances before paying bills.